adisbladis/buildNodeModules/README.md

 ## How it works

+### How node_modules is built

 - Map over package-lock.json packages, invoke correct fetcher

 - Update package.json & package-lock.lock to point to store paths
 URLs are rewritten to `file:...` dependencies that link to the Nix store.

 - Run `npm install`

+### How node_modules is linked
+Our configure/shell hook links individual directories inside the Nix built `node_modules` directory.
+This is to work around issues like https://github.com/nix-community/npmlock2nix/issues/86 and that tools like `vite` expects a writable node_modules.

 ## Usage